finnito/Science/content/12phy/as91172/3-nuclear-decay.md

 ---

 - Least penetration ability (stopped by a sheet of paper)
-- Greatest ionizing ability (cause serious harm when ingested)
+- Greatest ionizing ability (causes serious harm on impact/ingestion)

 ---